racinmat/PHPOgameBot/readme.md

 	- gathering debris by recyclers
 - automatic fleetsave on attack
 	- building transporters when too many resources is on the planet
-	- sending transporters from other planets to save rsources when it is time
+	- sending transporters from other planets to attacked planet to save rsources when it is time
 	- set time to leave before attack
 - maybe try to integrate Ogame Automizer constuctor for mines on planet optimization
 - maybe try to implement generating construction list from Ogame Automizer